Sexual Orientation Discrimination in the Workplace

 Sexual Orientation Discrimination in General

 Sexual orientation discrimination refers to harassment or differential treatment based on someone's perceived or actual gay, lesbian, bi-sexual, or heterosexual orientation.
 Many workplaces, and even a number of states, have policies and laws against sexual orientation discrimination.
 Be sure to check your states laws and your workplace policies.
 This harassment or differential treatment goes beyond being yelled at for being late.
-Although, being yelled at is unpleasant and may violate some unrelated company policy, it does not fall into the category of discrimination or harassment.
 Instead, things like being overlooked for a promotion, being given baseless write-ups or improvement plans, and wrongful termination, because the employer or manager disagrees with your sexual orientation are more along the lines of differential treatment.
 Harassment may include comments and name-calling regarding your sexual orientation, or even repetitive requests for dates.

 Federal Law versus Local Law